shiromino/shiromino/README.md

 | ---------------------- | --------- | ---------------------------------------------------------------------------------------- |
 | `OPENGL_INTERPOLATION` | `0`, `1`  | Enables (`1`) or disables (`0`) support for the `INTERPOLATE` option in `game.ini`, which works best when combined with the video stretch option.
 Note that this option requires SDL2 ≥ 2.0.10 and OpenGL 3.3 Core Profile support.
 ### Installing dependencies and compiling
-In order to build this project, you will need a C++17 compiler, CMake (≥ 3.10), SDL2 (≥ 2.0.5), SDL2_image, SDL2_mixer, libvorbis and SQLite3.
+In order to build this project, you will need a C++17 compiler, CMake (≥ 3.10), SDL2 (≥ 2.0.5), SDL2_image, SDL2_mixer, libvorbis, and SQLite3.
 In the following, please follow the steps that match your build environment.
 All of the sections below assume that your current working directory is the repository's root directory.
 #### Linux (Arch-Linux-based)
 ```shell
 $ sudo pacman -S gcc cmake sdl2 sdl2_image sdl2_mixer libvorbis sqlite